deniapps/ckeditor5-build-classic-dna/README.md

 # CKEditor 5 classic editor build by DNA (DeNiApps.COM) - Now Can Add an Image from Unsplash :-)

-The DNA classic editor build for CKEditor 5 was created on the top of official CKEditor 5 classic editor build v21.0.0.
+The DNA classic editor build for CKEditor 5 was created on the top of official CKEditor 5 classic editor build v22.0.0.
 It's a **CKEditor 5 Custom Build for Developer's Blog**, including some features:

+- Allow to upload image from local with Base64UploadAdapter as default (since v.1.0.11)
+- Auto assigned id attribute to &lt;code&gt; in Code Block (since v1.0.10)
 - Allow to add custom css to &lt;table&gt; and &lt;img&gt; (since V1.0.9)
 - Allow to add image from unsplash (since V1.0.6)
 - Allow to add &lt;code&gt; for inline Code Block (since V1.0.5)